aspose-ocr/Aspose.OCR-Documentation/java/developer-reference/recognition-settings/receipt/_index.md

 Aspose.OCR for Java allows for very flexible customization of recognition accuracy, performance, and other settings by configuring the properties of the `ReceiptRecognitionSettings` object.

-These settings are applicable when extracting text from scanned receipts in JPEG, PNG, TIFF, BMP, and GIF formats.
+These settings are applicable when extracting text from scanned or photographed receipts.

 Method | Parameter | Default state | Description
 ------ | --------- | ------------- | -----------